BenRepak/sf-report-finder-tool/README.md

-reportFinderDatatable | currently not in use reportFinderFilters| Used to drill down the displayed Report Finder Items reportFinderList | Holds Report Finder Items returned from search reportFinderListItemCard | Holds a single Report Finder Item in the reportFinderList lwc reportFinderListeItemThumbnail | Displays the styled thumbnail for the Report Finder Item in the reportFinderListItemCard and reportFinderThumbnailLoader lwcs reportFinderPaginator | Allows users to view additional results when searching for Report Finder Items reportFinderSelectedItemModal | A pop-up modal that displays additional detail about Report Finder Items and enables bookmarking and opening of the items
+reportFinderDatatable | currently not in use reportFinderFilters| Used to drill down the displayed Report Finder Items reportFinderList | Holds Report Finder Items returned from search reportFinderListItem | Holds a single Report Finder Item in the reportFinderList lwc reportFinderListItemCard | Displays report details within the reportFinderSelectedItemModal reportFinderListeItemThumbnail | Displays the styled thumbnail for the Report Finder Item in the reportFinderListItemCard and reportFinderThumbnailLoader lwcs reportFinderPaginator | Allows users to view additional results when searching for Report Finder Items reportFinderSelectedItemModal | A pop-up modal that displays additional detail about Report Finder Items and enables bookmarking and opening of the items